 In re Timber M., 231 W. Va.
 44, 55, 743 S.E.2d 352, 363 (2013) (citation omitted).
 The record is replete with evidence of petitioner's failure to acknowledge the issues of abuse in her home.
-For instance, petitioner's parental fitness evaluation "reveal[ed] her to be in denial of the conditions giving rise to the [p]etition and of her chronic and substantial deficits as a caretaker generally and particularly as to" A.H.
-Most important, however, was petitioner's own testimony in July of 2018, during which she testified "that the only improvement [she] needed to make in [her] parenting" was to watch the children around the clock.
+For instance, during her parental fitness evaluation, petitioner "denied abusing and/or neglecting either child."
+Additionally, a DHHR employee testified that petitioner "failed to acknowledge any wrongdoing throughout the entire time" she provided petitioner services.
+Most importantly, however, was petitioner's own testimony in July of 2018, during which she testified "that the only improvement [she] needed to make in [her] parenting" was to watch the children around the clock.
 According to the circuit court, petitioner "denied any other deficiencies."

-Pursuant to West Virginia Code § 49-4-604(c), "no reasonable likelihood that conditions of neglect or abuse can be substantially corrected' means that, based upon the evidence before the court, the abusing adult or adults have demonstrated an inadequate capacity to solve the problems of abuse or neglect on their own or with help."
-The evidence of petitioner's failure to acknowledge the existence of a problem overwhelmingly established that petitioner could not correct the conditions of abuse and neglect because the problem was untreatable.
-Indeed, the circuit court specifically found that there was "no reason to believe [petitioner] will make the changes necessary to overcome the conditions of her abuse and neglect" of A.H.
-Regardless of any evidence to which petitioner cites regarding her compliance with services below, this evidence definitively establishes that there was no reasonable likelihood the conditions of abuse and neglect could be substantially corrected in the near future.
+According to West Virginia Code § 49-4-604(c), "'[n]o reasonable likelihood that conditions of neglect or abuse can be substantially corrected' means that, based upon the evidence before the court, the abusing adult or adults have demonstrated an inadequate capacity to solve the problems of abuse or neglect on their own or with help."
+The evidence of petitioner's failure to acknowledge the existence of a problem overwhelmingly establishes that petitioner could not correct the conditions of abuse and neglect because the problem was untreatable.
+Regardless of any evidence to which petitioner cites regarding her compliance with services the home.
+Given that the circuit court recognized the issues surrounding the evaluations, noted that it was considering them accordingly, and then went on to highlight extensive portions of the evaluations in its findings of fact at disposition, we find that the circuit court conducted an appropriate credibility determination regarding this specific evidence and decline to disturb it on appeal.